cb3rnard/restricted-site-access/readme.txt

 [View historical changelog details here](https://github.com/10up/restricted-site-access/blob/develop/CHANGELOG.md).

 == Upgrade Notice ==

+= 7.5.2 =
+This version bumps the WordPress minimum supported version from 6.4 to 6.5.

 = 7.5.1 =
 This version bumps the WordPress minimum supported version from 5.7 to 6.4.